jgehrcke/goeffel/README.md

 For measuring beyond the process lifetime use `--pid-command <command>`.
-In the following example, I use the [pgrep](https://linux.die.net/man/1/pgrep) utility is for discovering the newest [stress](https://linux.die.net/man/1/stress) process:
+In the following example, I use the [pgrep](https://linux.die.net/man/1/pgrep) utility for discovering a certain process (which is based on [stress](https://linux.die.net/man/1/stress) in this case):

 ```text
 $ goeffel --pid-command 'pgrep stress --newest'